CosminCostache/ToDo-App/README.md

 ### Step3:

-Make a database name 'testing' and import table 'todo.sql'.
+Make a database name 'testing' and import table 'testing.sql'.
 If you want to change database in process.php and list.php

 ```
 ### database_connection.php